ecss

 • from-*-to-: adaptive patterns.

-Nesting is restricted to one level only.
+Nesting is restricted to two levels only.

 Principles